The ExoGRAVITY survey: A K-band spectral library of giant exoplanet and brown dwarf companions: Observations and data reduction

 \subsection{Combining spectra from multiple epochs}

-To maximize the S/N, we combined all the available spectra for a given object.
-However, before companion spectra from multiple epochs can be combined, we note that the calibration of the GRAVITY contrast spectra is affected by significant systematic errors.
-This results in companion spectra of the same object observed at different epochs being more discrepant than expected based on their statistical error bars.
-An example for this is shown in Figure~\ref{fig:hd206505_b_all} (top panel), where the HD~206505~b spectrum observed on 3 June 2023 falls significantly below the spectrum observed on 5 June 2023.
+To maximize the SNR, we combined all available spectra for a given object.
+However, before companion spectra from multiple epochs can be combined, it needs to be acknowledged that the calibration of the GRAVITY contrast spectra is affected by significant systematic errors.
+This results in companion spectra of the same object observed at different epochs being discrepant by more than what is expected based on their statistical error bars.
+An example for this is shown in Figure~\ref{fig:hd206505_b_all} (top panel), where the HD~206505~b spectrum observed on 3 June 2023 falls significantly below the one observed on 5 June 2023.
 This is a rather drastic example where the individual epochs disagree by $\sim18\%$ in flux.
 We emphasize that all of this discrepancy is inherent to the GRAVITY contrast spectra and has nothing to do with our stellar model atmosphere of the host star used to convert the companion contrast into a companion flux spectrum (since the same stellar model atmosphere was used to flux-calibrate both epochs).

 \red{Figure~\ref{fig:hd206505_b_all} illustrates that scaling the individual GRAVITY epochs before combining them is necessary, and that the scaled epochs agree with each other fairly well.
 Unfortunately, this scaling process also removes any astrophysical variability from the data which is a major shortcoming of our library.
-However, there is currently no way of disentangling systematic (instrumental) variability from intrinsic (astrophysical) variability for the GRAVITY spectra.
-In the case that such methods are developed in the future, we also provide the unscaled GRAVITY spectra of all individual epochs in the online library (see Section~\ref{sec:description_of_data_format}).
-We finally note that the intrinsic variability of brown dwarfs \citep{vos2019,vos2020} and giant exoplanets \citep{biller2021,wang2022} is typically lower than $\sim5\%$, with the exception of a few outliers, so that we suspect that the flux variations of typically $\pm10\%$ seen for individual objects in many of the GRAVITY spectra are mainly of instrumental nature.
-The \red{potential origins} of such large systematic flux variations in the GRAVITY contrast spectra are discussed in Section~\ref{sec:systematics_in_the_gravity_spectra}.}
+However, there is currently no way of disentangling systematic (instrumental) from intrinsic (astrophysical) variability for the GRAVITY spectra.
+In case such methods are developed in the future, we also provide the unscaled GRAVITY spectra of all individual epochs in the online library (see Section~\ref{sec:description_of_data_format}).
+We finally note that the intrinsic variability of brown dwarfs \citep{vos2019,vos2020} and giant exoplanets \citep{biller2021,wang2022} is typically lower than $\sim5\%$ with the exception of a few outliers, so that we suspect that the flux variations of typically $\pm10\%$ seen for individual objects in many of the GRAVITY spectra are mainly of instrumental cause. \red{Potential origins} of such large systematic flux variations in the GRAVITY contrast spectra are discussed in Section~\ref{sec:systematics_in_the_gravity_spectra}.}